mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ```
 strcat(json,pchar);
 ```
-So, your C++ task is to add a JSON label, "lightReading" for this value.
+So, your C++ task is to add a JSON label, "lightReading" for this light level value.

 Note that the Node-RED port needs to be specified in the firmware.
 On my my machine, my Node-RED port is 1880.

-Note too that prior to making the changes described in 18, you would be wise to get Node-RED running and receiving the limited post requests.
-That is, do step 19 first.

-19) Run Node-RED and create three nodes: an HTTP IN node, an HTTP out node, and a debug node to view the messages that arrive from the Argon.
+Check your Node-RED browser URL to make sure the port is correct.

 ### Part 3.